aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 ```

+#### Loading a specific AFI to a specific slot

-Load a FPGA image.
-Uses the FPGA logical slot number and Amazon Global FPGA Image parameters (see FAQ for AGFI).
+To Load the AFI, Use the FPGA logical slot number and Amazon Global FPGA Image parameters (see FAQ for AGFI).

 ```
 fpga-load-local-image -S 0 -I agfi-004f34c45ed4e9603

 ```
+#### Describing the AFI content loaded on a specific FPGA slot after  load

-Display the current state for the given FPGA logical slot number.
+Displays the current state for the given FPGA logical slot number.
 Shows the FPGA in the “loaded” state after the FPGA image "load" operation.

 ```

 fpga-describe-local-image -S 0 -H

 Type    FpgaImageSlot    FpgaImageId          StatusName    StatusCode AFI     0             agfi-004f34c45ed4e9603    loaded          0 Type        VendorId    DeviceId    DBDF
 AFIDEVICE     0x1d0f    0x1042    0000:00:17.0

 ```
+#### Clearing the FPGA image on specific slot

-Clear the FPGA image, including internal and external memories.
+The next command will clear the FPGA image, including internal and external memories.

 ```

 fpga-clear-local-image -S 0

 ```
+#### Describing the AFI content loaded on a specific FPGA slot after clear

-Display the current state for the given FPGA logical slot number.
-Will show the FPGA in the “cleared” state after the FPGA image "clear" operation.
+Displays the current state for the given FPGA logical slot number.
+It shows the FPGA in the “cleared” state after the FPGA image "clear" operation.

 ```
 fpga-describe-local-image -S 0 -H

-Type    FpgaImageSlot    FpgaImageId    StatusName    StatusCode AFI           0    none    cleared    1
-Type    VendorId    DeviceId    DBDF
+Type    FpgaImageSlot    FpgaImageId    StatusName    StatusCode AFI     0               none              cleared         1 Type        VendorId    DeviceId    DBDF
 AFIDEVICE     0x1d0f    0x1042    0000:00:17.0

 ```

+#### Looking at metrics

-The fpga-describe-local-image **metrics** option may be used to display FPGA image hardware metrics.
-Examples: FPGA PCI and DDR ECC Metrics.
+The `fpga-describe-local-image **metrics**` option may be used to display FPGA image hardware metrics, like FPGA PCI and DDR ECC Metrics.

-Additionally, the fpga-describe-local-image **clear-metrics** option may be used to display and clear FPGA image hardware metrics (clear on read).
+Additionally, the `fpga-describe-local-image **clear-metrics**` option may be used to display and clear FPGA image hardware metrics (clear on read).

-All of the Amazon FPGA Image Management Tools support a **help** option that may be used to display the full set of options.

 ## fpga-describe-local-image **metrics** option
 The following FPGA image hardware metrics are provided: